-In May, 2003, we decided to close our Guadalajara, Mexico plastic injection molding facility.
+molding facility.
 This operation was started in September of 2000 to supply certain Mexican operations of multi-national manufacturers of office automation equipment.
 Several of these customers have recently shifted their manufacturing operations to other geographic regions in the world.
-The closure is expected to be substantially completed during the third quarter of 2003.
+The closure was substantially completed during the third quarter of 2003.
 The financial results of this operation have been included in the Plastic and Rubber Components Segment.

 The plant closing is expected to result in the termination of approximately 42 full time hourly and salary employees located at the Guadalajara facility.
-We have recorded restructuring costs of approximately \$282,000 during the three month period ended June 30, 2003 related to severance payments for the affected employees.
+During the three months ended June 30, 2003 we recorded restructuring costs of approximately \$282,000 related to the severance payments for the affected employees.
+During the three months ended September 30, 2003 we re-evaluated the adequacy of the severance reserve and reduced the charge by approximately \$52,000.
+For the nine months ended September 30, 2003 total restructuring costs of \$230,000 have been recorded related to the severance payments for the affected employees.

 As a result of the closing, we have performed a test of the recoverability of the goodwill asset associated with the Guadalajara, Mexico operation.
 This test was pursuant to the provisions of Statement of Financial Accounting Standards No. 142 "Goodwill and Other Intangible Assets" which require that interim tests of the recoverability of goodwill be performed under certain circumstances.
-As a result, we have recorded an impairment charge of approximately \$1.3 million to fully write-off the goodwill asset.
+As a result, we recorded an impairment charge of approximately \$0 and \$1.3 million to fully write-off the goodwill asset during the three and nine month periods ended September 30, 2003, respectively.

-We have decided to sell substantially all of the machinery and equipment with certain pieces of machinery and equipment to be transferred and utilized by our Industrial Molding facility in Lubbock, Texas.
-Pursuant to the provisions of Statement of Accounting Standards No. 144 "Accounting for the Impairment or Disposal of Long-lived Assets" we have recorded an impairment charge of approximately \$1.1 million to write-down the machinery and equipment to its estimated fair market value.
+We have decided to sell much of the machinery and equipment with certain pieces of machinery and equipment to be transferred and utilized by our Industrial Molding facility in Lubbock, Texas.
+Pursuant to the provisions of Statement of Accounting Standards No. 144 "Accounting for the Impairment or Disposal of Long-lived Assets" we recorded an impairment charge of \$1.1 million during the three months ended June 30, 2003 to write-down the machinery and equipment to its estimated fair market value.
+During the three months ended September 30, 2003 we recorded a gain of \$145,000 related to the disposition of certain pieces of the machinery and equipment assets that were previously assessed as impaired.
+During the nine months ended September 30, 2003, we recorded a total impairment charge related to the machinery and equipment of \$0.9 million.